iotaledger/goshimmer/docs/protocol_specification/components.md

 ![](layers.png)

 ## Network Layer
 The network is maintained by the network layer modules, which can be characterized as a pure P2P overlay network, meaning that it is a system that runs on top of another network (e.g., the internet), and where all nodes have the same roles and perform the same actions (in contrast to client-server systems).
-GoShimmer's Network Layer consists of three basic modules: the [peer discovery](./autopeering.md#peer-discovery) module (which provides a list of nodes actively using the network), and the [neighbor selection](./autopeering.md#neighbor-selection) module (also known as autopeering), which actually select peers.
+GoShimmer's Network Layer consists of three basic modules: the [peer discovery](./autopeering.md#peer-discovery) module (which provides a list of nodes actively using the network), and the [neighbor selection](./autopeering.md#neighbor-selection) module (also known as autopeering), which actually selects peers.
 Finally, the P2P Communication manages a node's neighbors, either selected via [autopeering](autopeering.md) or [manual peering](../tutorials/manual_peering.md).

 ## Communication Layer
 The communication layer concerns the information propagated through the network layer, which is contained in objects called messages.
-This layer forms a DAG with messages as vertices called [The Tangle](./tangle.md): a replicated, shared and distributed data structure that emerges through a combination of deterministic rules, cooperation, and (either direct or virtual) voting—as FPC and approval weight based finality.
+This layer forms a DAG with messages as vertices called the [Tangle](./tangle.md): a replicated, shared and distributed data structure that emerges—through a combination of deterministic rules, cooperation, and (either direct or virtual) voting—as FPC and approval weight based finality.
 Since nodes have finite capabilities, the number of messages that the network can process is limited.
 Thus, the network might become overloaded, either simply because of honest heavy usage or because of malicious (spam) attacks.
 To protect the network from halting or even from getting inconsistent, the rate control (currently a static PoW) and [congestion control](./congestion_control.md) modules control when and how many messages can be gossiped.

 ## (Decentralized) Application Layer